- Cell Biology

 |Enhances lentiviral transduction; non-selective protein kinase inhibitor|

-Viral transduction is a common process used by researchers for a range of processes, including but not limited to transgene expression, gene silencing, site-directed gene editing, generation of transgenic animals, expression of fluorescent proteins for imaging, reprogramming of somatic cells to pluripotent stem cells and stem cell differentiation.
+Viral transduction is widley utilized by researchers for a range of processes, including but not limited to transgene expression, gene silencing, site-directed gene editing, generation of transgenic animals, expression of fluorescent proteins for imaging, reprogramming of somatic cells to pluripotent stem cells and stem cell differentiation.

 There are three main types of virus used for viral transduction; retroviruses, lentiviruses and adeno-associated viruses.
 Retroviruses are stable and replication-defective, meaning they don't contain sequences required by the virus to make proteins for viral replication and infection.
-However, they can only transfect cells that are actively dividing and so are unsuitable for use with cells that are post-mitotic, such as neurons.
+However, retroviral transduction can only be used in cells that are actively dividing and is unsuitable for use with cells that are post-mitotic, such as neurons.
 Lentiviruses are a subtype of retroviruses that can transfect non-dividing cells.
-Genetic material transfected in lentiviruses is integrated into the host cell genome and the viral vector remains in the cell, being passed to its progeny when the cell divides.
+Following introduction of genetic material into the host cell genome via lentiviral transduction, the viral vector remains in the cell, being passed to its progeny when the cell divides.
 Adeno-associated viruses also incorporate into the host cell genome and can infect both dividing and non-dividing cells.

 Tocris offers the following scientific literature for Viral Transduction Enhancers to showcase our products.
-We invite you to request* or download your copy today!
+We invite you to request* your copy today!

 *Please note that Tocris will only send literature to established scientific business / institute addresses.